flipperdevices/flipperzero-firmware/README.md

 - [Tiernan (NVX)](https://github.com/nvx) + dlz for NFC consultation
 - davethepirate for EE insight and acting as a sounding board
 - [cool4uma](https://github.com/cool4uma) for their work on custom text_input scenes
-- [hummusec](https://github.com/hummusec) for testing of UART RX, and for keeping the app updated across API changes while I was away
+- [hummusec](https://github.com/hummusec) for testing of UART RX
+- [xMasterX](https://github.com/xMasterX) and [WillyJL](https://github.com/Willy-JL) for keeping the app updated across API changes while I was away!
 - Everyone else I've had the pleasure of chatting with!